Bill Markley

 Deadwood, the First Months

-Deadwood Dead Men is the title of Markley’s first historical novel based on actual events in Deadwood in August 1876.
+Deadwood Dead Men is the title of Markley’s historical novel based on actual events in Deadwood in August 1876.
 Markley discusses his research into Deadwood’s past, its characters, and the events that unfolded in the mining boomtown.
-Markley also discusses the processes of writing fiction and nonfiction.
+He also discusses the processes of writing fiction and nonfiction.

-2022 marked the 32nd anniversary of the release of “Dances with Wolves.”
-Markley was involved as a reenactor in its filming and appeared in scenes of the opening Civil War scene, Fort Hays where Dunbar was sent further west, and the final scene where the cavalry searched for the Lakota village in Spearfish Canyon.
+2023 marked the 33rd anniversary of the release of “Dances with Wolves.”
+Markley was involved as a reenactor in its filming and appeared in scenes of the opening Civil War, Fort Hays where Dunbar was sent further west, and the final scene where the cavalry searched for the Lakota village in Spearfish Canyon.
 Markley kept a journal and has published it as “Dakota Epic.”
 Markley also discusses the process of journaling.

 Dakota Territory Topics